asma-ad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. What about 2? => Display the content of /etc/passwd and /etc/hosts.
 4. Last lines of a file => Display the last 10 lines of /etc/passwd
 5. I'd prefer the first ones actually => Display the first 10 lines of /etc/passwd
+6. Line #2 => a script that displays the third line of the file iacta.